AnnaJust/ocr-bot-crc/README.md

 - **Help Command**: Dynamic listing of all available commands.

 ## Usage
-Once the bot is running, use the configured prefix (default !) to invoke commands in your Discord server.
+Once the bot is running, use the configured prefix (!) to invoke commands in your Discord server.

 ## Commands